top of page

 BONUS: Download Oxx's SaaS metrics, unit economics and cohort analysis template

 Through analysing the KPIs and metrics of (literally) thousands of SaaS businesses, we have developed a comprehensive template which we’re making available for anyone to use.
+For 2023, we have also added new formulas and tables showing the burn multiple and to help you assess your performance against the Rule of 40.

-This template only requires 4 data inputs to work: your MRR per client data, sales and marketing costs (or customer acquisition costs), gross margins and monthly burn.
+This template only requires four data inputs to work: your MRR per client data, sales and marketing costs (or customer acquisition costs), gross margins and monthly burn.
+Inputting these four datasets allows you to immediately and automatically calculate a plethora of useful visualisations of your metrics, using the standardised off-the-shelf definitions.

 The core analysis includes overall MRR/ARR growth, movements in client numbers and ARPA, underlying drivers of ARPA, quick ratios, core unit economics including CAC payback and LTV/CAC, magic number, as well as retention stats (gross and net), burn metrics, and a full suite of cohort analysis, including cohorted gross and net retention, and cohorted gross profit vs CAC.

-Critically, the template also allows you to automatically split the entire customer base into 2 cohorts at a time (eg self-serve vs assisted, SMB vs enterprise, Europe vs North America etc.) and allows you to see almost all the analysis described in this section that's not related to sales and marketing costs (as cohort attribution here is tricky to unpick).
+Critically, the template also allows you to automatically split the entire customer base into two cohorts at a time (eg self-serve vs assisted, SMB vs enterprise, Europe vs North America etc.) and allows you to see almost all the analysis described in this section that's not related to sales and marketing costs (as cohort attribution here is tricky to unpick).

 Download Oxx's SaaS metrics, unit economics & cohort analysis template